List of Kamen Rider Fourze characters: Kageto Banba

 Kageto Banba (番場 影人, Banba Kageto) (Note: Banba is a homage to Emperor Banba, the main antagonist of Inazuman.) is a man with psychic powers who created the Zeber device to store psychic energy, possesses a Zodiarts Switch that allows him to transform into the Hercules Zodiarts (ヘラクレス・ゾディアーツ, Herakuresu Zodiatsu), and appears exclusively in the film Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum.
 He was previously involved in Mitsuaki Gamou's studies into Cosmic Energy before leaving in order to devote himself to the study of his psychic powers instead.
-Banba intends to use the Monster League in pursuit of his goals, but is defeated by Saburo Kazeta and arrested by Ryusei Sakuta, who destroys his Zodiarts Switch.
+Banba intends to use the Monster League in pursuit of his goals, but is defeated by Saburo Kazeta and arrested by Ryusei, who destroys his Zodiarts Switch.
 Despite this, Banba is able to energize the Zeber and hand it off to the Akumaizer for their plans.

 As the Hercules Zodiarts, Banba can conjure Dustards, possesses superhuman strength, and wields the Tyrant (タイラント, Tairanto) club.

 Kageto Banba is portrayed by Toshiya Toyama (遠山 俊也, Toyama Toshiya).

 Tsubasa

-"Tsubasa" (ツバサ) is a SOLU organism that split off from Nadeshiko Misaki and appears exclusively in the tie-in novel Kamen Rider Fourze: Ama High Grad-Uation.
+Tsubasa (ツバサ) is a SOLU organism that split off from Nadeshiko Misaki and appears exclusively in the tie-in novel Kamen Rider Fourze: Ama High Grad-Uation.
 During Kamen Riders Fourze and Nadeshiko's fight with Kuniteru Emoto as the Virgo Zodiarts during the events of the film Kamen Rider × Kamen Rider Fourze & OOO: Movie War Mega Max, Tsubasa split off from Nadeshiko and secretly attached himself to Emoto.
 When Emoto traveled to the M-BUS to maintain his Tachibana identity, Tsubasa found the people that Emoto kept in suspended animation, including Sarina Sonoda.
 Tsubasa mimicked her appearance and took on a repressed split personality that she had developed based on her childhood friend Tsubasa Amano (天野 ツバサ, Amano Tsubasa), who was killed in an accident following an argument they had.

 Following Emoto and Mitsuaki Gamou's deaths, Fourze transports the people on the M-BUS back to Earth and unknowingly brings Tsubasa with him.
 Upon arriving, Tsubasa utilizes the "memory of the Kamen Riders" and technology based on the Fourze and Meteor Drivers to create his own Rider system and become Kamen Rider Ikaros (仮面ライダーイカロス, Kamen Raidā Ikarosu), naming himself after a Japanese experimental rocket of the same name that Sonoda dreamed of riding.
 Tsubasa also turns Hiroki Makise back into the Pyxis Zodiarts and creates the Carina, Puppis, and Vela Zodiarts from problem AGHS students to gather energy from their despair before fusing the four Zodiarts into the Argo Zodiarts.
-After absorbing Sonoda and Yuki Jojima's dreams, Tsubasa transforms into Beast Ikaros (獣イカロス, Kemono Ikarosu) and overwhelms Fourze until the latter brings the alien to space and defeats him, turning Tsubasa back into his SOLU form.
+After absorbing Sonoda and Yuki's dreams, Tsubasa transforms into Beast Ikaros (獣イカロス, Kemono Ikarosu) and overwhelms Fourze until the latter brings the alien to space and defeats him, turning Tsubasa back into his SOLU form.
 Before returning to space, Tsubasa expresses a desire to befriend Fourze upon his return.